-#6.
-“I asked a friend let’s meet face to face, he said “Alight what time do you want to Skype?
+“I asked a friend let’s meet face to face, he said “Alright what time do you want to Skype?
 I responded with OMG, SRS and bunch of SMH’s and I realized what about me?
-Do I now have the patience to have a conversation without abbreviation, this is the generation of over media stimulation.
+Do I now have the patience to have a conversation without abbreviation, this is the generation of media over stimulation.”

-Instead of meeting in person without someone it’s easier to jump on Skype and meet face to face without having to go anywhere.
+Instead of meeting in person with someone, it’s easier to jump on Skype and meet face to face without having to go anywhere.

-Prince than responded with bunch socially accepted abbreviations and then realize he too was a part of the problem.
+Prince then responded with a bunch of socially accepted abbreviations and then realized he, too, was a part of the problem.

-#8.
-“Take control or be controlled make a decision.
+“Take control or be controlled, make a decision.
 Me?
 No longer do I want to spoil a precious moment by recording it with a phone, I’m just going to keep them.
 I’m not going to take a picture of my meals anymore I’m just going to eat them.”

 So rather than needing your experiences to be seen all the time, soak them in for what they are, really cherish them in your presence.